pablogarciaarevalo/NetApp-TR-Catalogue-Creator/README.md

 ## Getting Started

-This script index the NetApp Technical Reports which has been published and create a catalogue at [https://pablogarciaarevalo.com/NetApp_TR_Catalogue.html](https://pablogarciaarevalo.com/NetApp_TR_Catalogue.html)
+This script index the NetApp Technical Reports which has been published and create a catalogue with html format for submit at [https://pablogarciaarevalo.com/NetApp_TR_Catalogue.html](https://pablogarciaarevalo.com/NetApp_TR_Catalogue.html)

 ## Requirements